 Think about what images people enjoy displaying and how your genre can fill that space on the wall.

 There’s a vast range of online print sites that will have pages and pages of examples of work that sells well.
 Take a look at what price points those sites and other photographers are charging at.
+Many newcomers wonder, “how much do photographers charge for prints?”, so by comparing, you can better gauge the market.

 Put your pride away and even get the advice of a seasoned professional.
 No doubt you’ve got friends in the photography business so rely on their advice and opinions too.

-The take away is to thoroughly do your research, especially in the genre that you specialise.
+The takeaway is to thoroughly do your research, especially in the genre that you specialise.

 2. Only Sell Your Best Work

-All too often we’re the worst people to critique our photography – we’re either too harsh, or we overlook our development opportunities.
+All too often, we’re the worst people to critique our photography – we’re either too harsh, or we overlook our development opportunities.

 As a result, it’s essential to step back from the emotional connection and take an open-minded approach.
 And if you’re terrible at that, develop a mentor relationship with someone good at it.

 I get it; your photos are your expression of how you see the world.
 But when it comes to selling prints, what you like may not be what people are looking for.
 I know that sounds harsh, but it’s the reality of selling photography prints.
+This is why understanding how to price your photography prints is crucial.

 Another helpful tip is to set up your e-commerce platform with the ability to track what gets attention.
 When people come to your site, the analytical tools will record what people view, click on and what they purchase.